This post may contain affiliate links. For more information, please see our affiliate policy.

 - In a Dutch oven or large stock pot, fry bacon until crisp.
 Transfer to a plate and crumble when cool.
 Reserve bacon fat for cooking beef and keep hot.

-- Meanwhile, cut beef into 1-inch to 1 1/2-inch thick steaks.
-Season each side generously with salt and pepper.
-Working with one large steak at a time, fry in reserved bacon fat until well-browned on each side.
+- Season each side of the beef steaks generously with salt and pepper.
+Working with one steak at a time, fry in reserved bacon fat until well-browned on each side.

 - Transfer to a cutting board and repeat with remaining steaks.
 Cut each browned steak into 1-inch to 2-inch cubes and transfer to slow cooker.

 - Add onion to pot with bacon fat and beef juice.
 Stir until softened, about 2 to 3 minutes.
 Transfer to slow cooker.

 - To the slow cooker, add the crumbled bacon, tomatoes with chiles, chicken broth or water, beans, garlic, and chili seasoning.

 - Cover and cook on LOW for 8 to 10 hours or HIGH for 4 to 5 hours.
 The beef should be falling apart and tender.
 Strain excess fat off the top if desired.
 Shred the beef gently with tongs or two forks.